jendralhxr/montice/README.md

 montice
 =======

 A program to compute 3 dimensional integral using Monte Carlo method (sample mean).
-Using: OpenMPI and cstd stuff
+Using: OpenMPI 1.7, cstd, and stuff